Goodwill and Other Intangible Assets

 The following summarizes the Company’s goodwill and other intangible assets:

-Definite lived tradenames are being amortized over their respective useful lives of 20 years.
-Favorable lease intangible assets are being amortized over their respective lease terms (weighted average remaining life of approximately six years).
-Customer relationship intangible assets relating to the acquisition of The May Department Stores Company were being amortized in 2015 and 2014 and were fully amortized as of January 30, 2016.
+Finite lived tradenames are being amortized over their respective useful lives of 20 years.
+Favorable lease intangible assets are being amortized over their respective lease terms.